NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/SystemHost.md

 # EnphaseOpenAPI.Commissioning.Model.SystemHost
 Name of the system host.
-Please see \"Specifying an Owner and Lease Arrangement\", above, for more information.
 If the query parameter 'expand=host' passed in the request host detail will appear in the response.

 ## Properties